A 24-Hour Guide to Matera, Italy

 However, if your itinerary is short, you could easily do a day trip to Matera from the region of Puglia, which would give yourself enough time to see the highlights of the city and appreciate the Sassi.

-Staying one night in Matera gives you the opportunity to stay in one of the many cave-accommodations available, a unique experience on its own.
+Staying one night in Matera gives you the opportunity to stay in one of the many cave-accommodations available in Matera, providing a travel experience you might not experience elsewhere.

 best things to do in matera

 Despite being a small, isolated city in Southern Italy, there is no shortage of activities to do in Matera.
-It’s the perfect destination to explore if you love history, architecture, nature or all three, and you’ll find yourself in awe as you soak up the rich history and surrounding landscape of Matera.
+It’s a great destination to explore if you love history, architecture, nature or all three, and you’ll find yourself in awe as you soak up the rich history and surrounding landscape of Matera.

 Wander Through the Streets of the Sassi